guico-mo/guico-mo/README.md

 # Hi there! 👋

-Hello, I'm Guilherme Correia, a guy immersed in the world of technology.
+I'm Guilherme Correia, a guy immersed in the world of technology.

 ## 🌎 About Me
 - 📍 From Brazil.
 - 👨🏻‍💻 Currently pursuing a degree in Systems Analysis at Nobre University Center.

 ## 🚀 What I Do
 - 🌐 **Web Development:** Building websites and web applications with a lasting impact.
 - 🛠️ **Problem Solver:** Solving real-world problems through logical and creative thinking.

 ### Skilled with:
 1. **Frontend Development:**
-   - HTML
-   - CSS
-   - JavaScript
+   - HTML, CSS, JavaScript

 2. **Backend Development:**
    - Java